 He offered an opinion.
 “What you need is Neil Young.”

 Stills immediately objected.
 He had dealt with Young’s fiery temperament during their Buffalo Springfield days, and as much as he admired Young’s songwriting, singing and guitar playing, he was very wary of his volatile mood swings and unreliability.
 Crosby, always the maverick willing to try anything, thought it was a cool idea.
 Nash, the British gentleman who had given up so much to relocate to LA for this trio, had never met Young and insisted on a one-on-one meet.
-Young proceeded to charm the pants off Nash with his humor and unusual manner, and the trio became a foursome, just in time to head off to upstate New York and become the surprise sensation at the Woodstock Music and Arts Fair.
+Young proceeded to charm the pants off Nash with his humor and unusual manner, and the trio became a foursome, just in time to head off to upstate New York and become the surprise triumph at the Woodstock Music and Arts Fair.

 Sadly, the threesome-now-foursome suffered from the malady that afflicts so many “supergroups” — ego.
 Four singular talents, four great songwriters, four veterans of the cutthroat music business were all vying for space on stage, on albums, on the public forum that had opened up for them, thanks to the wondrous music on “Crosby, Stills and Nash” and the incredible CSNY follow-up, “Deja Vu,” released in March 1970, with the charming Nash tunes “Teach Your Children” and “Our House” and the cover of Joni Mitchell’s anthem “Woodstock.”